+Dr Eugene Sebastian is the Director of The Australia-Indonesia Centre.
 Eugene brings a wealth of experience from both the higher education and private sectors, including more than 25 years of experience in international strategy and operational management in higher education.

 Before coming to Monash, Eugene was at the University of Sydney’s Research Institute for Asia and the Pacific (RIAP) for ten years, where he led the design, development and implementation of numerous major multilateral projects in Cambodia, Indonesia, Thailand, Vietnam, Timor Leste and North Korea.
 During this period, he also led the Asia Pacific Economic Cooperation’s (APEC) Human Resource Development working group in Indonesia, which involved delivering a series of capacity building programs in conjunction with several Indonesian ministries.

 Eugene holds a BA Hons in Politics and Asian Studies from Flinders University, South Australia and a PhD in Business and Economics from the University of Sydney.